sockmaster27/svader/README.md

 What this code does is:

 1. Add the given `u_offset` uniform to the 2D coordinates of the pixel given by `gl_FragCoord.xy`.
-2. Divide the resulting coordinates entrywise by the `u_resolution` uniform, to normalize the coordinates between 0 and 1.
+2. Divide the resulting coordinates entrywise by the `u_resolution` uniform to normalize the coordinates between 0 and 1.
-3. Return the normalized coordinates as the color of the pixel, such that the `x` coordinate becomes the red channel, and the `y` coordinate becomes the green channel.
-The blue channel is always set to 0, and the alpha (opacity) channels is always set to 1 (fully opaque).
+3. Return the normalized coordinates as the color of the pixel, such that the `x` coordinate becomes the red channel and the `y` coordinate becomes the green channel.
+The blue channel is always set to 0, and the alpha (opacity) channel is always set to 1 (fully opaque).

 In GLES, _uniforms_ are inputs to the function, that are the same for every pixel on the screen.
 These need to be passed in via the `parameters` property of the `<WebGlFragmentShader>` component.
 In this case, we need to pass in two uniforms: `u_resolution` and `u_offset`.
-Since these specific parameters are very commonly used, they are specially implemented in Svader, such that the `data` property of each parameter can simply be set to `"resolution"` and `"offset"` respectively.
+Since these specific parameters are very commonly used, they are specially implemented in Svader such that the `data` property of each parameter can simply be set to `"resolution"` and `"offset"` respectively.

 Lastly, the `<WebGlFragmentShader>` component accepts a fallback slot, which is rendered when the browser cannot render the shader.

 ### WebGPU

-The following is a minimal example of a WebGpu fragment shader component.
+The following is a minimal example of a WebGPU fragment shader component.

 ```svelte
 <script>